What are your mobility needs?

 For doors with a wooden frame, position a rail on the frame itself, close to the door.
 However, rails can’t be fixed on to PVC door frames, which are frequently found in modern homes or when doors and frames have been updated.
 In this case, you’ll need to fix the grab rail to the adjacent wall.
 This means it may be more difficult to find a good position close enough to the door to provide support when negotiating the doorstep.

 Downstairs I put grab rails on the front door, the back door and the toilet.
 We fitted a second rail on the stairs so she could hold on to either side.

 Rails are generally fixed on to a wall, but if the wall’s not strong enough to do this safely, you can find rails that are attached to both the wall and floor, or to the floor alone.

 Solid brick or block walls will provide a good fixing.
 It may be difficult to get a good, solid fixing on a plasterboard wall.
 Your builder should advise, and you may need to consider a backing board, which can provide a more solid base but may look less attractive.

 See our guide on installing and fixing grab rails for more advice and tips on finding the best position for grab rails and fixing them securely.

 You shouldn’t fix rails to a bathroom floor that has been sealed and made waterproof, as it will destroy the seal and potentially become costly to repair.
 Similarly, floor fixings aren’t suitable when there is underfloor heating in the bathroom.

-Here we look at some of the more common causes of falls, together with ways in which these risks can be reduced.
+We look at some of the more common causes of falls and ways these risks can be reduced.